North Korea test-fires missiles after joint military drills end | The China Post

 The North had been expected to halt weapons tests because the 10-day US-South Korean drills, which Pyongyang views as an invasion rehearsal, ended earlier this week.

 The North Korean weapons tested during the drills have been mostly short-range missiles and rockets.
-Some of the weapons revealed developments of a new rocket artillery system and two different short-range mobile ballistic missile systems that experts say would expand its ability to strike targets throughout South Korea.
+Some of the weapons revealed developments of a new rocket artillery system and two different short-range mobile ballistic missile systems that experts say would expand the North’s ability to strike targets throughout South Korea.

 Dim prospects for talks